MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/27-Azure-Databricks-Data-Factory.md

 1. In the Azure portal, browse to the **dp203-*xxxxxxx*** resource group that was created by the script you ran.
 2. Select the **databricks*xxxxxxx*** Azure Databricks Service resource.
 3. In the **Overview** page for **databricks*xxxxxxx***, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.
-4. If a **What's your current data project?** message is displayed, select **Finish** to close it.
-Then view the Azure Databricks workspace portal and note that the sidebar on the left side contains icons for the various tasks you can perform.

-    >**Tip**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
+    > **Tip**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
 Dismiss these and follow the instructions provided to complete the tasks in this exercise.

+1. View the Azure Databricks workspace portal and note that the sidebar on the left side contains icons for the various tasks you can perform.
 1. In the sidebar on the left, select **Workspace**.
 Then select the **&#8962; Home** folder.
 1. At the top of the page, in the **&#8942;** menu next to your user name, select **Import**.
 Then in the **Import** dialog box, select **URL** and import the notebook from `https://github.com/MicrosoftLearning/dp-203-azure-data-engineer/raw/master/Allfiles/labs/27/Process-Data.ipynb`
 1. Review the contents of the notebook, which include some Python code cells to: